wslyvh/useWeb3/content/tutorials/why-sign-in-with-ethereum-is-a-game-changer.md

 ---
 title: "Why Sign-In with Ethereum is a Game-Changer"
 description: "Sign-In with Ethereum is a game-changer for user choice on the Internet.
-Instead of submitting to "Big Login," users can now login using the same keys controlling their blockchain accounts--without an intermediary."
+Instead of submitting to 'Big Login' users can now login using the same keys controlling their blockchain accounts--without an intermediary."
 authors: ["@SpruceID","Obstropolos"]
 tags: ["Cryptography","Security", "Standards","Design Patterns"]
 languages: []